jrwarwick/internet-storm-center-status-report-skill/README.md

 TODO:
  - have Mycroft *automatically* poll this status and proactively alert the user on a change in status.
+ - because its a "status" report (slightly more general than the ISC threat condition):
+   - scrape diaries for event/alert types of information
+   - offer to stream podcasts https://isc.sans.edu/dailypodcast.xml
- - maybe have another intent to display https://isctv.sans.edu/  (first see if it displays nicely on self.gui !)
+   - maybe have another intent to display https://isctv.sans.edu/  (first see if it displays nicely on self.gui!)

 ## Examples
 * "What is the current internet storm center status?"